Zrubi/Qubes-LogVM/README.md

 # Qubes-LogVM
-Qubes LogVM - PoC

-This is a Proof of Concent project, implementing a central log collecting LogVM for Qubes OS.
+This is a Proof of Concent project, implementing a central log collector (LogVM) for Qubes OS.

 ## Preparation
 Read the [docuemntation](https://www.qubes-os.org/doc/qrexec3/) about qrexec